FAQs for Temple Students

 I want to study abroad, but I’m not sure where I want to go.

 That’s ok!
+The range of choices open to Temple students can be daunting, but we're here to help.
 The first step for all Temple students interested in study abroad is to attend Foundations, the general information session that covers all of the basics of study abroad.
 There, you will learn about how to choose a program, beginning the application, opportunities abroad, financing and scholarships.
 Also, you can look at our School/College Program Guide handouts for programs relevant to the coursework you plan on taking on while abroad.
 Finally, you can also set up an appointment with a study abroad advisor who will help you narrow down what programs to apply for – but you must attend Foundations and meet with your academic advisor first before doing so.

 How far in advance do I have to get a new passport?